 Change the crypto policies and set the policy to LEGACY.

 sudo update-crypto-policies --set LEGACY

-Sometimes you may need to reboot for this change to take place successfully.
+Sometimes, you may need to reboot for this change to occur successfully.
 I found you did not need to, but it is advised.

 After the installation is complete, you need to create the systemd service.
 Again, this is a simple task; copy and paste the following command to create the file.

-You will need to reload the daemon to begin using the Cassandra service, and this cannot be skipped.
+You must reload the daemon to start using the Cassandra service, and you cannot skip this step.

 sudo systemctl daemon-reload

 Next, check the systemctl status of Cassandra to ensure there are no errors.